ON THIS PAGE

 For bird nesting sites and materials

-Finely branched shrubs such as kanuka, mānuka, māpou and kōhūhū provide nesting sites and materials for birds like tūī, riroriro and pīwakawaka.
+Finely branched shrubs such as kanuka, mānuka, māpou and kōhūhū provide nesting sites and materials for birds like tūī, riroriro (grey warbler) and pīwakawaka (fantail).

 If you’ve ever wondered if our native birds were gardeners, what would they plant?
-See our blog post to find out more.
+See our article to find out more.

 You can also plant rough-barked trees such as pūriri, tōtara and pukatea for native bats.